Clob4k/pseudocode-to-python-converter/README.md

 * Unexpected brackets ``()`` may lead to serious errors.

+* Additional blanks preceded, or implemented in commands eg. ``LENGTH (ThisString)`` will not be accepted, since it is considered as wrong syntax.

 * This program is **not** capable of handling pesudocode with :

 1. command words that are not mentioned in **Accepted pesudocode format** section.